You’ve taken the first step and started your blog…

 You need to have a following and promote your blog.

 That means it’s time to start getting active on social media.
 Engage with others and build a following.
-Be nice, post content that is helpful and inspiring, make friends, and don’t be afraid to be yourself.
+Be nice, post helpful and inspiring content, make friends, and don’t be afraid to be yourself.
 Your personality will attract the right people.

-Now if you want your blog traffic to explode, consider learning SEO and Pinterest skills.
-You can take a free beginner’s SEO course on YOAST, or this awesome and affordable Pinterest course!
+If you want your blog traffic to explode, consider learning SEO and Pinterest skills.
+You can take a free beginner’s SEO course on YOAST, or this awesome and extremely affordable Pinterest course!
 Here’s what the Pinterest course did for me:

 There are tons of bloggers out there so your best bet is to let that unique personality of yours shine.
-It’s the only way you’re going to stand out.
+It’s the only way you’re going to stand out as a creative entrepreneur.

 Tell me about it in the comments!